isage/Adrenaline/docs/src/08-CfwConfiguration.md

 #### Options:

 - `Disabled`: With this option, no specific memory layout is forced.
-	- By default, user partition gets the standard 24MB.
+	- By default, user RAM partition gets the standard 24MB.
 	- Homebrew games/apps can request other layout by using the `MEMSIZE` in their `SFO` information or by using the CFW API.
 	- Plugin author can use the CFW API to request changing the layout.
 - `Stable`: The stable amount of extra RAM is made available to the user RAM partition, a total of 40MB.